yndajas/Racqueteer/README.md

 Record, view, edit and delete information about your racquet sports activities.
 The following is a breakdown of the structure of Racqueteer, including the information you can record and view.

 ### Dashboard
-Up to five recent matches and coaching sessions, plus a list of all sports and racquets
+Up to five recent matches and coaching sessions, plus a list of all sports and racquets.

 ### Sports
 A list of all sports, and per sport: